imYash17/Courtroom_YashModi/README.md

 ## 🧠 SupervisorAgent

-The **Supervisor Agent** acts as the orchestrator of the trial.
+The **Supervisor Agent** acts as the orchestrator of the trial (main aim was to make it autonomous).
 It:
 1. **Loads** the case details from a CSV file
 2. **Initializes all agents** (Judge, Prosecutor, Defense, Witnesses)
 3. **Determines trial flow**, such as: